jdm/tiger/Roadmap.md

 ## Tiger 0.4

-- [ ] Rework content browser: view animations and frames at the same time, possibly with previews?
+- [ ] Support multiple directions/angles for the same animation
 - [ ] Workbench tabs
-- [ ] Replace release tagging script with Github actions
+- [ ] Replace powershell release script with Github action
 - [ ] Automatically add extensions to exported files
 - [ ] Default paths for NFD dialogs

 ## Tiger 0.5

-- [ ] Support multiple directions/angles for the same animation
+- [ ] Rework content browser: view animations and frames at the same time, possibly with previews?
 - [ ] Export perf improvements
 - [ ] Duplicate animation / keyframe (within same sheet)
 - [ ] Copy/paste hitboxes
-- [ ] Unit test sheet
+- [ ] Unit test sheet module

 ## Tiger 0.6

 - [ ] Add option to hide hitboxes while looking at animations in workbench
 - [ ] Add option or keyboard shortcut (held) to hide origin crosshair
 - [ ] Add buttons to align frame edges or center to origin
-- [ ] Frame and hitboxes can be moved using arrow keys
+- [x] Frame and hitboxes can be moved using arrow keys
 - [ ] Draw hitbox names in workbench
 - [ ] Playback speed controls
 - [ ] Time snapping of animation frames